Roth IRA conversion: Here’s everything you need to know before converting

 Call in an advisor

-If this is all too complex, it can be worthwhile to hire a financial advisor to help you make the best decision for you.
+If this is all too complex, it can be worthwhile to work with a financial advisor to help you make the best possible decision.
 Look for an advisor who you’ll pay to work in your best interest.

 Bottom line